GrosvenorTechnology/OemAccessApi/documentation/GettingStarted/GettingStartedSimulator.md

 For this walk through we're going to use our OEM-Simulator application rather than a real controller as it's easier to get up and running at first, but the real controller will work the same.

 We shall be using our test server application as the server component of this setup.
-Later on you'll be replacing the test server with your own implementation, but the test server has all the endpoints implemented to get you started.
+For production systems you'll be replacing the test server with your own implementation, but the test server has all the endpoints implemented to get you started.
 The test server has no UI, so we will be using [Postman](https://www.getpostman.com/) to interact with it.

 > The test server uses ports 8080 and 8081, if you're having problems please ensure that these ports are allowed in your local firewall.